danielbodnar/awesome-stars/BY-LANG.md

 - [Gyeeta/gyeeta](https://github.com/Gyeeta/gyeeta) - Gyeeta - An Open Source Observability Product for your Infrastructure, Services and Processes.
 This repository is for the Agent and Server C++ code.
 - [ION28/BLUESPAWN](https://github.com/ION28/BLUESPAWN) - An Active Defense and EDR software to empower Blue Teams
 - [Sysinternals/ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
 Procmon provides a convenient and efficient way for Linux developers to trace the syscall a
-- [tenzir/tenzir](https://github.com/tenzir/tenzir) - Open source security data pipelines
+- [tenzir/tenzir](https://github.com/tenzir/tenzir) - Open source security data pipelines.
 - [x64dbg/x64dbg](https://github.com/x64dbg/x64dbg) - An open-source user mode debugger for Windows.
 Optimized for reverse engineering and malware analysis.
 - [hasherezade/pe-sieve](https://github.com/hasherezade/pe-sieve) - Scans a given process.
 Recognizes and dumps a variety of potentially malicious implants (replaced/injected PEs, shellcodes, hooks, in-memory patches).
 - [benjaminogles/budget-meal-planner](https://github.com/benjaminogles/budget-meal-planner) - Offline desktop app for storing recipes, creating meal plans and generating grocery lists on a budget